Libensemble/libensemble/docs/advanced_installation.rst

             spack install py-libensemble

         The above command will install the latest release of libEnsemble with the required dependencies only.
+Other optional
-There are other optional dependencies that can be specified through variants.
+        dependencies can be specified through variants.
 The following line installs libEnsemble version 0.7.2 with some common variants (e.g., using :doc:`APOSMM<../examples/aposmm>`):